US home prices increase 4% in April

-WASHINGTON (AP) — U.S. home prices rose in April for the eighth straight month, even as sales have stumbled, a sign the coronavirus outbreak has had little impact on real estate values.
+WASHINGTON (AP) — U.S. home prices gains accelerated in April even as sales have stumbled, a sign the coronavirus outbreak has had little impact on real estate values.

-The S&P CoreLogic Case-Shiller 20-city home price index climbed 4% in April, the largest gain since December 2018, up from 3.9% in March.
+The S&P CoreLogic Case-Shiller 20-city home price index climbed 4% in April compared with a year earlier, the largest gain since December 2018, up from 3.9% in March.

 Home sales have fallen sharply for three straight months to their lowest annual pace in nearly a decade in May.
-Yet the supply of available houses for sale has also declined, forcing remaining buyers to bid up prices.
+Yet the supply of available houses for sale has also declined, compared with a year ago, forcing remaining buyers to bid up prices.

 “The price trend that was in place pre-pandemic seems so far to be undisturbed, at least at the national level,” said Craig Lazzara, managing director of S&P Dow Jones Industries.
 “Prices in 12 of the 20 cities in our survey were at an all-time high in April.”